iVis-at-Bilkent/cytoscape.js-fcose/README.md

   // Place two nodes relatively in vertical/horizontal direction
   // [{top: 'n1', bottom: 'n2', gap: 100}, {left: 'n3', right: 'n4', gap: 75}, {...}]
   relativePlacementConstraint: undefined,
+  // If graph is a tree/forest, this option sets the node positions to be in tree layout.
+  // Ignores other options above and requires component packing to be active.
+  // {direction: 'T-B', gap: 200}
+  treeConstraint: undefined,

   /* layout event callbacks */
   ready: () => {}, // on layoutready